michaelrsweet/michaelrsweet.github.com/stringsutil/index.md

 - Tools for exporting, importing, and merging localization files.
 - Tool for reporting on the quality of a localization.
 - Tool for scanning C/C++ source files for localization strings.
-- *Coming Soon*: Tool for doing a first pass machine translation.
+- Tool for doing a first pass machine translation using the LibreTranslate service/software.

 StringsUtil is licensed under the Apache License Version 2.0 with an (optional) exception to allow linking against GPL2/LGPL2-only software.
 See the files